Mazda6 (third generation): North America

 The Sport and Touring trims were offered with the choice of either a 6-speed manual or 6-speed automatic transmission, while the top-of-the-line Grand Touring was available only with the automatic.
 In Canada, GX, GS and GT trim levels were offered; all had the manual transmission as standard equipment.

 The Grand Touring model with Technology Package and Advanced Package added features such as radar cruise control, forward obstruction warning, lane departure warning, and automatic high beam control.
 For 2016, the Grand Touring introduced LED headlamps in lieu of the previous bi-xenon HIDs, new LED daytime running lights, and LED fog lights.
 The 2016 Grand Touring with Technology Package also introduced Smart Brake Support (SBS)—different from Smart City Brake Support (SCBS); the two systems perform different functions at different speed ranges.

 The 2015 Mazda6 was named a Top Safety Pick Plus by the IIHS when equipped with available Smart City Brake Support.
 It was also named as a 2015 Car and Driver 10 Best pick, a "rare car that looks like it drives and drives like it looks."

-In May 2021, Mazda announced it would discontinue the Mazda6 as well as the CX-3 in North America for the 2022 model year.
-Mazda cited shifting consumer preferences to larger crossover SUVs as the reasoning, adding that the similarly priced CX-5 outsells the Mazda6 by a margin of 9-to-1.
+Mazda discontinued the Mazda6 in North America for the 2021 model year.
+They cited shifting consumer preferences to larger crossover SUVs, adding that the similarly priced CX-5 outsells the Mazda6 by a margin of 9-to-1.